 Now, with the option to change the chart’s segmentation, when you choose a different dimension to segment by (such as your top 5 countries, or by your Projects), we'll show you a single retention rate for each segment that represents the full cohort you’ve selected (defined by the Date Range being viewed).

-This creates a data dilemma, though: if you’re viewing the last 12 month of new subscribers, some of those subscribers will only be a few months old, and have not had the opportunity to retain for the whole period.
+This creates a data dilemma, though: if you’re viewing the last 12 month of new subscribers, some of those subscribers will only be a few months old, and have not had the opportunity to retain for the whole timeframe.
 We’ve addressed this by introducing the concept of cohort maturity into our data model to ensure that at each level of granularity (date, month, year, etc.) we only calculate the retention for the cohorts that have had the opportunity to convert, and are therefore considered “mature.”

 We hope you find creative ways to use this data to learn more about your business and your specific opportunities to optimize and grow.
 If you have any feedback or questions, we’d love to hear from you!